 Cocoa powder is produced by removing about half of the cocoa butter from the liquor using heavy presses.
 The resulting press cake is then subjected to another grinding process to yield cocoa powder which is used in beverages and cooking.
-The removed cocoa butter is used in solid chocolate production as seen in the flow chart on the following page.
+The removed cocoa butter is used in solid chocolate production as seen in the following flow chart.